sf-wdi-19-20/modules/w6_d4_2_rails_resources_continued/README.md

   Rails.application.routes.draw do
     root to: "planes#index"
-    resources :planes
-  end
+    resources :planes, only: [:index, :new, :create] end
   ```

+  Let's switch `resources :planes, only: [:index, :new, :create]` to just `resources :planes` and check out the full set of routes that Rails can make for us.
+We won't cover `DELETE` or `PATCH` routes in class today, so for now let's modify the resources line to say `resources :planes, except[:patch, :delete]`.

-  In the terminal, run `rake routes`, and verify you have a `show` route that looks like this: `GET  /planes/:id(.:format)  planes#show`
+  Finally, in the terminal, run `rake routes`, and verify you still have a `show` route that looks like this: `GET  /planes/:id(.:format)  planes#show`.

 2. Make a controller method to find the plane you want to show and render the `show` view.